ropensci/drake/README.md

 # Reproducibility with confidence

 The R community emphasizes reproducibility.
 Traditional themes include [scientific replicability](https://en.wikipedia.org/wiki/Replication_crisis), literate programming with [knitr](https://yihui.name/knitr/), and version control with [git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).
 But internal consistency is important too.
-Reproducibility carries the promise that your output matches the code and data you claim it came from.
+Reproducibility carries the promise that your output matches the code and data you say you used.

 ## Evidence